arnowelzel/lightbox-photoswipe/readme.txt

 Note: this was changed with version 2.0.
 The previous parameter `return` is no longer supported.

-When you activate the setting for "Update browser history" in the general settings you can link directly to an image inside a page or post:
+When you activate the setting for "Activate browser history" you can link directly to an image inside a page or post:

 `http://domain.example/example-page#gid=1&pid=1`